 In late May 2018, as part of the member-approved 2019-2021 Strategic Plan, the Engineers Canada Board directed that the PIEVC Program be divested to another organization.
 Work to begin this process included the development of a divestment plan and consultations with potentially interested parties.
 In 2019, this work will continue with a Request for Expressions of Interest and a Request for Proposals.

 The Infrastructure Resilience Professional (IRP) Program continued to operate between January and June 2018, and currently there are seven designated Infrastructure Resilience Professionals.
 This work included the delivery of several courses.
 In May 2018, with the members’ approval, the Engineers Canada Board directed that the IRP Program be divested to another organization as part of the Engineers Canada 2019-2021 Strategic Plan.
 As a result, the IRP Program was put on hiatus at the end of June 2018.
 A divestiture plan was subsequently approved for completion by the end of 2019.

 Engineers Canada works to ensure that customized services and products are available for every stage of an engineer’s career.

-In 2017, Engineers Canada continued to grow and augment its insurance plans and financial services for professional engineers:
+In 2018, Engineers Canada continued to grow and augment its insurance plans and financial services for members of the engineering profession:

 On behalf of the provincial engineering regulators, Engineers Canada holds and administers a portfolio of intellectual properties that includes official marks and registered trademarks, including registered certification marks.
 Engineers Canada is the owner of an official mark for each of the following professional engineering designations: